 Here's a few examples from the menu, which keeps all the dishes in or around €10: air dried lamb with onion, fig puree, black olives and celery leaves, Soft shell crab in sesame spice flour with miso mayo, crab and lemongrass dipping sauce, crispy salt brandade and squid with pickled red peppers, chickpeas and chorizo; or if you're adventurous, the salted popcorn with crispy, free-range chicken cooked in tapioca flour, rolled in sumac and truffle butter.
 You'll notice that the dishes I've listed have a lot of components, and that holds true of all the others as well.
 A lot of work has gone into these plates.

-The dishes come in no particular order, but the first on our table was the crispy salt cod brandade with squid and pickled red peppers, with chorizo and chickpeas.
+The dishes came in no particular order, but the first on our table was the crispy salt cod brandade with squid and pickled red peppers, with chorizo and chickpeas.
 It was rich and delicious and very generous, and we wondered had we ordered too much, greed having gotten the better of us.
 Next came the tuna and tomato ravioli, which was fresh and light and thoroughly gorgeous.

 Next along came the Chinese pork belly with crispy peanut brittle.
 This was slowed cooked and very tender, and was hearty and sticky and lovely.
 A lobster hot dog was next, which we halved and demolished.
 Lightness here came from the third of the second wave trio, the truffle hens’ egg with potato and olive oil foam, with a hollandaise dip.